tiny-commerce/trytinycommerce/content/pages/features.md

 ::

 ::features-hero
+#heading
+A better commerce platform

+#default
+Lorem ipsum, dolor sit amet consectetur adipisicing elit.
+Maiores impedit perferendis suscipit eaque, iste dolor cupiditate blanditiis ratione.
 ::

 ::features-list
+#heading
+Core Features

+#default
 We believe in giving users exactly what they need and none of the fluff.
 These are the core features that every artisan needs.

-#heading
-Core Features
 ::